aloptrbl/HalalGO/README.md

 ### Install

-You need to install Node.js and Yarn to install the package dependency in package.json through this command.
+You need to install Node.js and Yarn first to install the package dependency in package.json through this command.

 ```
 yarn install